mojaloop/reporting/README.md

 # Mojaloop Reporting Service

-The Reporting Service allows to create HTTP API endpoints using SQL queries and EJS templates.
+The Reporting Service allows to create HTTP API endpoints using SQL queries and EJS templates and output the result in different formats.

 - Create API endpoint description file in `templates/ENDPOINT_NAME.yaml`
 - Create render template in `templates/ENDPOINT_NAME.ejs`